coryhouse/react-slingshot/README.md

 7. Make sure you don't have NODE_ENV set to production on your machine.
 If you do then the [development dependencies won't be installed](https://github.com/coryhouse/react-slingshot/issues/400#issuecomment-290497767).
 Here's [how to check](http://stackoverflow.com/a/27939821/26180).

-8. Install watchman with `brew install watchman` if you are having the following error after an initial run of `npm start -s` or `yarn start --silent`:
+8. Install watchman with `brew install watchman` if you are having the following error after an initial run of `npm start -s`:

     ```bash
     2017-09-05 00:44 node[68587] (FSEvents.framework) FSEventStreamStart: register_with_server: ERROR: f2d_register_rpc() => (null) (-22)